-This comment revisits the analysis and conclusions of a pair of recent papers in the American Economic Review that use data from New York City school records and tax filings to examine central questions about value-added (hereafter, VA) models of teacher effectiveness.1
+This comment revisits the analysis and conclusions of a pair of recent papers in the American Economic Review that use data from New York City school records and tax filings to examine central questions about value-added (hereafter, VA) models of teacher effectiveness.

-The first paper (Chetty, Friedman and Rockoff, 2014a; hereafter, CFR-I) attempts to measure bias in VA scores, interpreted as estimates of teachers' casual effects.
+The first paper (Chetty et al., 2014a; hereafter, CFR-I) attempts to measure bias in VA scores.
 Teachers' VA scores may be biased if the observed student characteristics included as controls - most notably prior scores - fail to fully absorb the unmeasured determinants of student-teacher matches, which often depend on parent requests or teacher specializations (Rothstein, 2010).
 CFR-I exploits teacher switches - events where one teacher exits or enters a school or grade - as plausibly exogenous changes in the quality of teachers to which students are exposed, and concludes that any biases are minimal.

-The second paper (Chetty, Friedman and Rockoff, 2014b; hereafter CFR-II) investigates whether a teacher's VA score is a useful proxy for her effect on longer-run outcomes, including high school graduation, college enrollment, and adult earnings.
-CFR-II concludes that high-VA teachers have dramatically better effects on all of these outcomes, suggesting that replacing a low VA teacher with an otherwise similar teacher with a higher VA score would bring substantial benefits
+The second paper (Chetty et al., 2014b; hereafter CFR-II) investigates whether a teacher's VA score is a useful proxy for her effect on longer-run outcomes, including high school graduation, college enrollment, and adult earnings.
+CFR-II concludes that high-VA teachers have dramatically better effects on all of these outcomes, implying that replacing a low VA teacher with an otherwise similar teacher with a higher VA score would bring substantial benefits for students' long-run success.